martinrybak/property_change_notifier/README.md

 model.addListener(_listener, ['bar']);

 void _listener() {
-  ...
+  print('bar was changed');
 }

 ```

 ### Listen to multiple properties
-Create a listener with a callback and an `Iterable` containing the property names you wish to observe:
+Create a listener with a callback and an `Iterable` containing the property names you wish to observe.
+If the listener accepts a property parameter, the property that changed will be provided.

 ```
 final model = Foo();
 model.addListener(_listener, ['bar', 'baz']);

-void _listener() {
+void _listener(String property) {
-  ...
+  print('$property was changed');
 }

 ```